SaNuelson/Cubetorial/README.md

 * pattern recognition
 * solver-facing APIs

-The core should remain independent of Unity.
+The puzzle model should remain independent of Unity.

 ---